LorisGiann/Embedded-Linux-Proj/README.md

 ## Good to know
-All the module are launched and managed by the _launcher.sh_ script.
+All the modules are launched and managed by the _launcher.sh_ script.
 This script is in turn managed by Systemd, and gets executed at system startup.
 You should be able to manage the thing by means of the systemctl command:

     sudo systemctl status plantWatering.service